bansalsamarth/bansalsamarth.github.io/_posts/2019-1-15-reservation-data.md

 There are seven major points.

-### 1. **How many Indians are eligible** for caste-based reservation
+### 1. How many Indians are eligible for caste-based reservation

-**Around three-fourths of the population is already covered with existing policies:** According to data from the National Sample Survey Office, 44% of Indians identify as OBCs.
+Around three-fourths of the population is already covered with existing policies: According to data from the National Sample Survey Office, 44% of Indians identify as OBCs.
 Add 9% of ST population and 20% of SC—that makes 73% of Indian population eligible for caste-based reservation.

 **Read more**: [Quantifying the Caste Quotas (The Hindu)](https://www.thehindu.com/opinion/op-ed/caste-reservation-quantifying-the-caste-quotes/article8281303.ece)

+---

 ### 2. **Who benefits from the new quota based on the economic criterion**

-**Almost everyone:** The government has not released any official figure.
+Almost everyone: The government has not released any official figure.
 Using data from the India Human Development Survey, [Sonalde Desai, a Sociology professor at the University of Maryland, estimates](https://www.thehindu.com/opinion/lead/a-solution-in-search-of-a-problem/article25962037.ece) that the new quota will cover over 95% of the households—taking the income threshold of ₹8 lakh per annum and land ownership based exclusion. [(The Hindu)](https://www.thehindu.com/opinion/lead/a-solution-in-search-of-a-problem/article25962037.ece)

 **Read more on income and expenditure of Indians**: [How many Indians are richer than you?
 (The Hindu)](https://www.thehindu.com/data/how-many-indians-are-richer-than-you/article8551773.ece)

+---

 ### **3. U**pper-caste families are wealthier